 Those looking for options to manage student loan payments might consider student loan refinancing.
-This process involves borrowing a new loan with a private lender.
-Lenders review applicant credit history and earning potential (among other financial factors) to determine the new loan terms, with a new, hopefully lower, interest rate.
+This process involves borrowing a new loan from a private lender.
+Lenders review applicant credit history and earning potential (among other financial factors) to determine the new loan terms, with a new, hopefully, lower interest rate.

 Those who want to continue to take advantage of federal loan benefits like income-based repayment may not want to refinance with a private lender, because all federal student loan benefits are lost when a federal student loan is refinanced.

 The average student loan debt has increased over the past few years.
 For the 2018-2019 school year, the average student loan debt for those graduating with their undergraduate degree was $28,800, according to the College Board.
 There’s no shortage of student loan statistics—there are averages by state, by age group, and by degree type.

 Regardless of how much you owe in student loan debt, creating a repayment plan is critical.
 Qualifying borrowers may consider refinancing to a lower interest rate, which could help them spend less in interest over the life of the loan.
 Refinancing federal student loans eliminates them from federal borrower protections (like income-driven repayment plans) and may not be the right choice for all borrowers.